monikabhole001/LineFollowerBot/README.md

 ## Future Scope
 - Add PID control for smoother navigation.
-- Integrate Bluetooth or remote control.
 - Include obstacle detection sensors.
 - Expand to more complex track patterns.

----

-This project demonstrates basic line-following logic for autonomous robots using simple IR sensors and motor control.
+This project demonstrates basic line-following logic for autonomous robots using IR sensors and motor control.